 Algonquin Provincial Park is Ontario's oldest and most famous park, designated in 1893.
-Hwy#60 runs through Algonquin Provincial Park in the southwestern corner starting at the West Gate between Dwight and Whitney.
+Hwy#60 runs through Algonquin Provincial Park starting in the southwestern corner the West Gate near Dwight to the East Gate near Whitney.
 The 7,630 square km park is the headwaters of five major rivers that contribute to an extensive network of canoe routes.
 The Canoe Lake Store offers full and half-day guided canoe tours and an extensive collection of park merchandise.

-Route - 42 km Travel east on Hwy#60 from
+The Visitor Centre at km 43 has a viewing deck, exhibits, Nature Store and Bookshop, theatre and art room.

 Travel east on Hwy#60 from Huntsville to the southern tip of Algonquin Provincial Park.

 Side trip to Dorset: 15-minutes south of Dwight.
 Follow Hwy#35 just southeast of Dwight to Dorset.

-The Visitor Centre at km 43 has a viewing deck, exhibits, Nature Store and Bookshop, theatre and art room.
-The Logging Museum has an interactive interpretive trail with a log dam and chute that once moved large white pine logs to mills down-stream on the rivers.
-The Discovery Program publishes This Week in Algonquin newsletter that provides dates, times and locations of special events and interpretive activities.
+The Logging Museum has an interpretive trail with a log dam and chute that once moved large white pine logs to mills down-stream.
+In the summer, the Discovery Program publishes the 'This Week in Algonquin' schedule that provides dates, times and locations of special events and interpretive activities.
 Look for it at gates, campground offices, museums and online.
 The best time to see moose is in the spring at the side of the highway at dawn or dusk, and to see beaver in fall when they repair dams and stock their winter food supply.
-Black bears are plentiful in the park.
+Black bears are plentiful in the park, so remember to always keep a clean campsite.

-The park offers plenty of trails, including the Old Railway Bike Trail, a multi-use/bike trail that follows an old railway bed along the Highway 60 Corridor.
+The park offers plenty of trails, including the Old Railway Bike Trail, that follows an old railway bed along the Highway 60 Corridor.
 Railways were built in the 1890s to haul hardwood logs that could not be floated to sawmills.
 Other lines connected to haul lumber to markets through Renfrew and Ottawa.